 Lindsey is a fantastic runner in his own right but his coaching resume speaks for itself.
 There are very many coaches who can coach elite athletes to superb results as there are many coaches who can train the average athlete to be their best.
 There are only a few who can do both.
 Lindsey Parry is one of them.

 The route of the Comrades varies in distance, depending if it is an up run or a down run.
-The Comrades Marathon down run is 89km or 56 miles long and is run from Pietermaritzburg to Durban while the up run is run from Durban to Pietermaritzburg and is 86km or 54 miles long.
+The Comrades Marathon down run is 90km or 56 miles long and is run from Pietermaritzburg to Durban while the up run is run from Durban to Pietermaritzburg and is 86km or 54 miles long.

 As most South Africans know, Comrades runs through a region of KwaZulu-Natal known as the Valley of a Thousand Hills.
 The terrain itself is punishing and it is not for the fainthearted.
 The down run is particularly bruising on the body.

 The Comrades Marathon Up Run Route

 As mentioned in that previous post the Comrades up run is very different to the down run.
-The start of the Comrades up run in Durban for instance differs in two major ways.
+The start of the Comrades up run in Durban, for instance, differs in two major ways.
 Firstly, the roads out of Durban are a lot wider than those out of Pietermaritzburg so you get over the line a lot quicker and secondly it is quite a few degrees warmer.
 There are a few other differences too.
 You can find out all about the start of the Comrades up run here.

 As you can see the route profile of the Comrades up run is very intimidating.
 If you want to know more about what you can expect as far as the Comrades up run route is concerned, check out this post detailing the first half of the Comrades Marathon up run and this one on the second half of the Comrades up run.

-Comrades Marathon Race Day
+2022 Comrades Marathon Race Day

 The race has been run on various dates in the past.
 The 31st of May used to be Republic Day in South Africa and the race was run on that day for many years.
 Post 1994 Republic day fell away and the race date was moved to the Youth Day which falls on 16 June.
 In recent years the date has now moved back to the second Sunday in June.
 But due

 Pacing on Comrades Marathon race day is vital and it could be the difference in you getting your Comrades medal or not.
 This post talks you through exactly what you need to know as far as Comrades pacing goes.